A topic from the subject of Literature Review in Chemistry.

 • Chemisorption vs. Physisorption:

-• Chemisorption: Formation of strong chemical/covalent bonding between adsorbates and surface.
+• Chemisorption: Formation of strong chemical/covalent bonds between adsorbates and the surface.

 • Physisorption: Adsorbates are held by weaker intermolecular forces.